Tracing the Origins - Overseas Landscapes

 31梅因德尔特·霍贝玛《树木繁茂的景观》-编辑 拷贝.jpg

-In the 18th century, Venice became a tourist destination, and as an accessory, "urban landscape paintings" emerged.
-Giovanni Antonio Canale (Italy, 1697-1768) was skilled at drawing urban architectural landscapes on a large scale.
-In some of Bernardo Bellotto's (Italy, 1721-1780) paintings, the foreground is outlined using a dark box (which is an optical device, the predecessor of a camera), creating an accurate and undistorted sense of the scene.
-Francesco Guardi (Italy, 1712-1793) extensively replicated landscape paintings by etching copperplate prints.
+In the 18th century, Venice became a tourist destination, and "urban landscape paintings" emerged as an accessory.
+Giovanni Antonio Canale (Italy, 1697-1768) was skilled at painting large-scale urban architectural landscapes.
+Bernardo Bellotto (Italy, 1721-1780) used a darkbox to draw outlines in some of his paintings, creating an accurate and distortion free sense of scene.
+Francesco Guardi (Italy, 1712-1793) extensively replicated landscape paintings through etching copperplate prints.

 32乔凡尼·安东尼奥·卡纳莱托《威尼斯大运河入口》-编辑 拷贝.jpg